-So while you’re in town visiting a college student, catching the Norse in action, or going to a concert at BB&T Arena, be sure to experience Highland Heights like a local.
-Check out Mac’s Pizza Pub, Arawan Thai Sushi, the Campbell County Extension Office gardens and walking path, and nearby Fort Thomas--Midway Cafe, Tower Park and Amphitheater, Fort Thomas Parlor, and more.
+So while you’re in town visiting a college student, catching the Norse in action, or going to a concert at Truist Arena, be sure to experience Highland Heights like a local.
+Check out Mac’s Pizza Pub, the Campbell County Extension Office gardens and walking path, and nearby Fort Thomas--Midway Cafe, Tower Park and Amphitheater, Fort Thomas Parlor, and more.
 Find out more about Fort Thomas on our Nearby Newport page.

 Alexandria & Cold Spring